2024-2025 Departmental Honors Program Details & Application

 The UCLA Department of English Honors program involves either an academic research project or a creative writing project (e.g. a short novel, selection of short fiction, poetry, graphic novel).

-Please note that students pursuing a creative project are expected to be completing the creative writing concentration (see details regarding workshop timing, below).
+Please note that students pursuing a creative project are expected to complete a specific set of creative writing workshops prior to beginning their theses (see below for details.)

 - The Honors program is open to English and American Literature and Culture majors with at least a 3.5 grade point average in upper division work for the major and a 3.25 overall grade point average at UCLA.

-- All Honors students are also required to take at least one critical theory course (English 120-128) no later than the current winter ’21
+- All Honors students are required to take at least one critical theory course (English 120-128) no later than the current winter 2024 term.

 TIMELINE FOR APPLICATION